Accountant Southend

 Why Would You Not Claim Capital Allowances?

-When it comes to capital allowances, often the general opinion is to try and claim as much as you can in order to get some kind of reduction in tax.
+Many believe you should always claim capital allowances for sole traders or small businesses to reduce taxes.
 However, in some cases, it can actually be more beneficial not to claim for capital allowances.
 Take a look below at the main reasons why you may choose to avoid claiming capital allowances.

 Low ProfitsIn some cases, particularly if you are a start-up or a sole trader, your profits may only reach a level whereby your costs are covered by personal allowances (£12,570).
 This means that any claims for capital allowance will not contribute to a reduction in taxes or NIC liability.
-Therefore, applying for capital allowances would be a waste of time.
+Can capital allowances create a loss in such cases?
+Technically yes, but it wouldn’t help you reduce tax and might just create paperwork without a return.

 For more information on capital allowances, take a look at the informative video below.